Parenting with Common Sense

 Lauren Walsh is a Licensed Clinical Social Worker in the State of New Jersey.
 Lauren has a Bachelor’s degree in Psychology from St. Thomas Aquinas College and a Master’s degree in Social Work from New York University.

 Lauren has worked for CarePlus since 2011.
 Her expertise is in working with children in foster care, as well as children and adolescents in an outpatient setting.
-She enjoys her work as a facilitator of the Parenting with Common Sense group as she helps parents acquire additional strategies to help their children reach their full potential.
+She enjoys her work as a facilitator of Parenting with the Common Sense group as she helps parents acquire additional strategies to help their children reach their full potential.